webqit/webflo/README.md

 In a Single Page Application layout, every navigation event (page-to-page navigation, history back and forward navigation, and form submissions) initiates a request/response flow without a full page reload.
 The request object Webflo generates for these navigations is assigned an `Accept: application/json` header, so that data can be obtained as a JSON object ([scenerio 2 above](#scenario-2-api-requests-and-responses)) for Client-Side Rendering.

-The application client build automatially figues out when to intercept a navigation event (page-to-page navigation, history back and forward navigation, and form submissions) and prevent a full page reload, and when not to.
+The application client build automatially figues out when to intercept a navigation event and prevent a full page reload, and when not to.
 It follows the following rules:
 1. When it figures out that the destination page is based off the current running `index.html` document in the browser, a full page reload is prevented and navigation is sleek.
 This is, in other words, an SPA navigation.
 Compare between [Single Page Application and Multi Page Application layouts](#templating) ahead.
 2. If navigation is initiated with any of the following keys pressed: Meta Key, Alt Key, Shift Key, Ctrl Key, navigation is allowed to work the default way - regardless of rule 1.
 3. If navigation is initiated from a link element that has the `target` attribute, or the `download` attribute, navigation is allowed to work the default way - regardless of rule 1.